paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 As William Poundstone describes in the book [_Prisoner's Dilemma_](https://www.worldcat.org/title/23383657), two members of a criminal gang are arrested and imprisoned.
 Each prisoner is held in solitary confinement with no means of speaking to or exchanging messages with the other.
 The police admit that they do not have enough evidence to convict the pair on the principal charge.
 They plan to sentence both to a year in prison on a lesser charge.
 Simultaneously, the police offer each prisoner a self-defeating bargain.
 The possible outcomes are:

-- If Prisoner A and Prisoner B both defect—that is, betray each other—then each prisoner serves two years in prison.
+- If Prisoner A and Prisoner B both defect—that is, betray each other—then each prisoner serves two years in prison.<sup><a href="#betray">3</a></sup>
 - If Prisoner A betrays Prisoner B and Prisoner B remains silent, then Prisoner A will be set free and Prisoner B will serve three years in prison.
 - If Prisoner A remains silent and Prisoner B betrays Prisoner A, then Prisoner A will serve three years in prison and Prisoner B will be set free.
-- If Prisoner A and Prisoner B both do **not** defect—that is, Prisoner A and Prisoner B both do **not** betray each other—and both remain silent, then both prisoners will serve one year in prison (on the lesser charge).<sup><a href="#betray">3</a></sup>
+- If Prisoner A and Prisoner B both do **not** defect—that is, Prisoner A and Prisoner B both do **not** betray each other—and both remain silent, then both prisoners will serve one year in prison (on the lesser charge).

 Communication between the Cardano stake pool operator community and employees of Input Output, Cardano Foundation and EMURGO is limited.
 Also, IO, CF, EMURGO and the SPO community share a common interest in achieving Cardano's success.